Satyam1202/E-commerce-Website/README.md

 # Responsive E-Commerce Website
 This is a fully responsive website that has compatible with all devices with a pleasant user interface.

-*Responsive E-commerce Website Using Html,Css and JavaScript.
-*Contains a product page.
+*Responsive E-commerce Website Using Html,Css and JavaScript.-- *Contains a product page.
 *Contains a about page.
 *Contains a shop page.